oracle/pgql-lang/pages/pgql-1.3-spec.md

      - Aliases in `SELECT` and `GROUP BY` clauses.

 ### Syntax changes in PGQL 1.3

-{% include note.html content="Oracle Spatial and Graph, Oracle Big Data Spatial and Graph, and Parallel Graph AnalytiX (PGX) maintain backwards compatibility by accepting PGQL 1.0, PGQL 1.1, PGQL 1.2 and PGQL 1.3 queries interchangeably.
-The changes to unquoted identifiers, string literals and SELECT and GROUP BY clauses described below only apply to PGQL 1.3 queries while queries written in older versions of PGQL will keep working and do not require updating." %}

 The following syntax changes were made in PGQL 1.3: